kangchengX/CNN-ViT/README.md

 ##  Overview

-The CNN-ViT project compares multiple cnn and transformer-based models including VGG, ResNet, ViT and MobileViT on a small data set with 2 thousand images.
-We found that - 1, ViT's performance on this small data set, what ever the depth, heads, and dimensions, is unfavourable, with accuracy less 0.3; 2, MobileViT_xxs can improve accuracy but the performance is still worse than CNN.
+The CNN-ViT project compares multiple cnn and transformer-based models including VGG, ResNet, ViT and MobileViT on a small cultrual relic data set with 2 thousand images, each labeled with the material type of the cultural relics.
+We found that - 1, Without wavelet decomposition, these images are hard to classify by the models; 2, ViT's performance on this small data set, what ever the depth, heads, and dimensions, is unfavourable, with accuracy less 0.3; and 3, MobileViT_xxs can improve accuracy but the performance is still worse than CNN.
 All these demonstrate the importance of the inducive bais introduced by convolution.

 This project implements ViT and MobileViT from scratch, both of with are compatible with **graph execution mode** in tensorflow.